-4.3 Predicting SWB in the United States and Reliability of the Model
+Predicting SWB in the United States and Reliability of the Model

-The model is quite reliable out of sample.
-Table 4 displays the correlations between the predicted values and the actual values of SWB variables for both the training and the test sub-periods, while Figure 4 depicts the predicted and observed SWB variables.
+The model is quite reliable in out of sample tests.
+Table 4 displays the correlations between the predicted values and the actual values of SWB variables for both the training and the test sub-periods, while Figure 1 depicts the predicted and observed SWB variables.
 During the training sub-period (that is, the dataset with which the model was estimated) correlations between the predicted and actual series are generally high, ranging from 0.87 for Anger to 0.97 for Learn and Stress.
-Do these correlations remain high over the out-of-sample testing sub-periods?
-A major finding of this paper is that this is indeed the case in a majority of cases.
+A major finding of this paper is that the correlations remain high in out-of-sample testing periods for most subjective well-being variables.
 Out of 20 tests, 16 yield correlations over 0.60, 13 over 0.70, and 11 over 0.80.
 Two of the ten affects stand out as being particularly difficult to predict (out of sample): Learn (0.47 in 2008 and 0.55 in 2013) and Respect (-0.58 in 2008 but a respectable 0.80 in 2013).
 One possible reason for this is that these affects are not well defined or understood.